 WELCOME TO DON CAMPBELL MUSIC

 The brand new original CD, "The Dust Never Settles" is HERE!
 Order your copy NOW!
-Visit the website store. $15 includes shipping to U.S. addresses!
+Visit the website store.
 You can hear a song from the new CD, "Honeymoon Strong" in the Music section of the site.
-The CD is now in the Bull Moose Music Store inventory!
-The CD will be on sale at digital retailers soon!
+The CD is now on iTunes, Spotify, Amazon and many other digital music retailers!

 August 31, 2013 - The six piece ensemble had the pleasure of being the featured artist at the 4th Annual Dan Fogelberg Celebration Weekend in Dan's hometown of Peoria, IL.
 If you'd like to view the concert in its entirety, it's available HERE.
 Thank you to the Fogelberg Foundation of Peoria for the warm welcome and opportunity.

 May 13, 2013 - Keith Shortall from the Maine Public Broadcasting Network recently interviewed Don and it ran on Maine Public Radio today!
 You can listen to a five and a half minute segment of "Remembering Dan Fogelberg: Maine Musician Produces Tribute Record", with music, at this LINK.

 Thanks to our fantastic friends and fans in Northern New England, "Kites To Fly: Celebrating The Music Of Dan Fogelberg" was the 3rd best selling local CD at Bull Moose stores in the year 2012...and it was only on sale for the last seven weeks of the year!
 Thanks for the huge support!